Skip to main content

 ParameterDescription

-- Supported range: 0, 1
+- Supported: 0, 1

-- issue: Specifies the CA allowed to issue certificates for the domain
+- issue: CA that can issue certificates

-- For issue: 0 issue "letsencrypt.org"
+- 0 issue "letsencrypt.org"

-- For issuewild: 0 issuewild "letsencrypt.org"
+- 0 issuewild "letsencrypt.org"

-- For iodef: 0 iodef "<mailto:admin@example.com>"
+- 0 iodef "<mailto:admin@example.com>"

 CAA record example